doitintl/iris3/README.md

 4. Add permissions in `iris-custom-role.yaml` to be granted to the Iris custom role.
    * This role allows Iris, for each resource type, to list, get, and update.
      * ("Update" requires permission `setLabels` where available or permission `update`  otherwise.)
-     * The name of this role is `iris3`by default, but may be set by passing env variable `IRIS_CUSTOM_ROLE` in calling `deploy.sh` or `uninstall.sh`
+     * The name of this custom role is `iris3`by default, but may be set by passing env variable `IRIS_CUSTOM_ROLE` in calling `deploy.sh` or `uninstall.sh`

 # Testing

 ## Integration test

-* `integration_test.sh` creates a Google App Engine app and cloud resources and tests against them.
-See the file for instructions.
+`./test_scripts/integration_test.py` creates a Google App Engine app and cloud resources, and tests against them.
+Run it without parameters for usage instructions.
-* It's an easy sanity check to be sure that, for example, that you have the right permissions.
-* It works against two test projects that you specify.

 # Next steps